dbmi-bgm/magma/docs/workflow-run.rst

 workflow-run
 ============

-A workflow-run is a json object that describes a workflow structure for a specific input and defined end points given a meta-workflow.
+A workflow-run is a json object that describes the structure of a multi-step workflow given the corresponding meta-workflow, specific input and defined end points.
-Scatter, gather and dependencies information are used to create and link all the shards for individual steps that are necessary to reach end points based on the input.
+Scatter, gather and dependencies information are used to create and link all the shards for individual step-workflows that are necessary to reach end points based on the input.

 Structure
 +++++++++